Header-based single sign-on for on-premises apps with Microsoft Entra application proxy

 Microsoft Entra application proxy natively supports single sign-on access to applications that use headers for authentication.
 You can configure header values required by your application in Microsoft Entra ID.
 The header values will be sent down to the application via Application Proxy.
 Some benefits to using native support for header-based authentication with Application Proxy include:

 Simplify providing remote access to your on-premises apps - App Proxy allows you to simplify your existing remote access architecture.
 You can replace VPN access to these apps.
 You can also remove dependencies on on-premises identity solutions for authentication.
 Your users won't notice anything different when they sign in to use your corporate applications.
 They can still work from anywhere on any device.

 No additional software or changes to your apps - You can use your existing Application Proxy connectors and it doesn't require any additional software to be installed.

-Wide list of attributes and transformations available - All header values available are based on standard claims that are issued by Azure AD.
+Wide list of attributes and transformations available - All header values available are based on standard claims that are issued by Microsoft Entra ID.
 All attributes and transformations available for configuring claims for SAML or OIDC applications are also available to be used as header values.